 Your contacts at MGS

-For advice on press and media and send your press releases for MGS quotes and approval contact our marketing team on email@example.com / 0131 550 4100.
+For advice on press and media and send your press releases for MGS quotes and approval contact our marketing team on firstname.lastname@example.org / 0131 550 4100.
 You can also find more resources in our online guidance on raising your profile.